nredick/scripts/README.md

 ## Repository Organization
 __msg.sh__
-A shell script that uses an osascript to send iMessages from the command line. (macIOS users only) The script takes two arguments, a message and a contact name from your Address Book (case sensitive).
+A shell script that uses an osascript to send iMessages from the command line. (macIOS users only) The script takes two arguments, a message and a phone number.

 `msg 'hello world!'
-'Contact Name'`
+'Phone NUmber'`

 Or, without alias:

 `./msg.sh 'hello world!'
-'Contact Name'`
+'Phone Number'`

 __fortune_msg.sh__
 A shell script that uses the [fortune](https://linux.die.net/man/6/fortune) command to send random quotations to someone in your Addresss Book. (macIOS users only)